somedevv/permit-ssh/README.md

     interactive     Subcommand 'interactive' puts the tool in interactive mode.

   Nested subcommands:
     aws             Used with: add, remove or list.
-Uses AWS CLI to list instances, add or remove keys from EC2 linux instances.
+Activates AWS support.

   General Flags:
         --version       Displays the program version string.